varun13169/Engineers_Garage/Timers in Atmega328p/README.md

 | 0x7A             |   -  |   -  | ICIE1 |   -  |   -  |OCIE1B |OCIE1B | TOIE1 |
 | Initial Value    |   0  |   0  |   0   |   0  |   0  |   0   |   0   |   0   |

-* Bit 7, 6 – Res: Reserved Bits
+* Bit 7, 6 – Res: Reserved Bits<br>
-These bits are unused bits in the ATmega48PA/88PA/168PA/328P, and will always read as zero.
+These bits are unused bits in the ATmega48PA/88PA/168PA/328P, and will always read as zero.<br>
-* Bit 5 – ICIE1: Timer/Counter1, Input Capture Interrupt Enable
+* Bit 5 – ICIE1: Timer/Counter1, Input Capture Interrupt Enable<br>
-When this bit is written to one, and the I-flag in the Status Register is set (interrupts globally enabled), the Timer/Counter1 Input Capture interrupt is enabled.
+When this bit is written to one, and the I-flag in the Status Register is set (interrupts globally enabled), the Timer/Counter1 Input Capture interrupt is enabled.<br>
-* Bit 4, 3 – Res: Reserved Bits
+* Bit 4, 3 – Res: Reserved Bits<br>
-These bits are unused bits in the ATmega48PA/88PA/168PA/328P, and will always read as zero.
+These bits are unused bits in the ATmega48PA/88PA/168PA/328P, and will always read as zero.<br>
-* Bit 2 – OCIE1B: Timer/Counter1, Output Compare B Match Interrupt Enable
+* Bit 2 – OCIE1B: Timer/Counter1, Output Compare B Match Interrupt Enable<br>
 When this bit is written to one, and the I-flag in the Status Register is set (interrupts globally enabled), the Timer/Counter1 Output Compare B Match interrupt is enabled.
-The corresponding Interrupt Vector is executed when the OCF1B Flag, located in
+The corresponding Interrupt Vector is executed when the OCF1B Flag, located in TIFR1, is set.<br>
-TIFR1, is set.
-* Bit 1 – OCIE1A: Timer/Counter1, Output Compare A Match Interrupt Enable
+* Bit 1 – OCIE1A: Timer/Counter1, Output Compare A Match Interrupt Enable<br>
 When this bit is written to one, and the I-flag in the Status Register is set (interrupts globally enabled), the Timer/Counter1 Output Compare A Match interrupt is enabled.
-The corresponding Interrupt Vector is executed when the OCF1A Flag, located in TIFR1, is set.
+The corresponding Interrupt Vector is executed when the OCF1A Flag, located in TIFR1, is set.<br>
-* Bit 0 – TOIE1: Timer/Counter1, Overflow Interrupt Enable
+* Bit 0 – TOIE1: Timer/Counter1, Overflow Interrupt Enable<br>
-When this bit is written to one, and the I-flag in the Status Register is set (interrupts globally enabled), the Timer/Counter1 Overflow interrupt is enabled.
+When this bit is written to one, and the I-flag in the Status Register is set (interrupts globally enabled), the Timer/Counter1 Overflow interrupt is enabled.<br>